Need an arborist report in Melbourne?

 How is an arborist different from a horticulturist?

 If an arborist is the surgeon, the horticulturist is your GP.
 Their knowledge, while extensive, is of a general, all-round nature.
 They study not only trees and plants, but also shrubs, flowers, grasses etc. They use this knowledge for garden design, cultivation and propagation.

 There are a number of scenarios where you may require an arborist to curate a report for you.

-New Property Purchase: Prior to buying a house or land with a large number of trees, or trees of a significant size, you may want to engage an arborist to provide information on:
+New Property Purchase: Prior to buying a house or land in Melbourne with a large number of trees, or trees of a significant size, you may want to engage an arborist to provide information on:

 - Overall tree health